 But who says wine snobs should have all the fun?
 Beer nerds can partake in beer cellaring experiments of their own, as several types of beer can benefit greatly from a few extra years in a cool, dark place.

 For your storage location, choose a spot with little to no light access and a steady, cool temperature.
-Heat, light and oxygen are the enemies of beer storage.
+Heat, light, and oxygen are the enemies of beer storage.
 Make sure the bottles are tightly sealed and that they are not subjected to prolonged exposure to bright lights or warm temperatures.
+If you feel that your bottle caps need extra attention, you may want to consider dipping the bottles in wax.
+This optional step ensures that no oxygen will seep in and also makes your bottles look extra festive.
+Beer packaged in cans is ideal for long term storage as cans completely block light and have tight seams.

 A common cellaring experiment involves saving seasonally released beers for a number of years and then conducting side-by-side tastings to compare the aging process and determine an ideal storage time for the specific beer.
-Once you’ve done this for your favorite brews, you’ll have a personal preference established and get into a regular routine of buying, aging and drinking.
+Once you’ve done this for your favorite brews, you’ll have a personal preference established and get into a regular routine of buying, aging, and drinking.
+Homebrewers can also get in on the act, which will open a window on how their own creations change with time.

 After all, the joy of drinking is what this passion for beer is all about.
 It’s not a contest to see who has the oldest beer or the largest cellar.
 Aging beer is simply one more method to get the most from this delicious hobby.